 - MA/ST 747: Probability and Stochastic Processes II

 - OR 760: Applied Stochastic Models in Industrial Engineering

 - OR 761: Queues and Stochastic Service Systems

 - OR 772: Stochastic Simulation Design and Analysis

-- Restriction 2: 504 and 505 cannot BOTH be used to satisfy this five course requirement.
+- Restriction 2: OR 504 and OR 505 cannot BOTH be used to satisfy this five-course requirement.

 - Enroll in OR 601 (OR Seminar) for one credit hour during residence.
 Students are expected to attend the seminar throughout their program.

 - Successfully complete a master’s thesis (3 to 6 credits of OR 695).
-Ideally, the thesis will be of sufficient calibre to include publishable research.
+Ideally, the thesis will be of sufficient caliber to include publishable research.

 - Students MAY choose three courses in a minor field of study.
 A maximum of 6 credits of coursework at the 400 level will be allowed in the minor.
 A student may, with the consent of his/her examination committee, choose NOT to pursue a minor field of study.

 - If additional courses are needed to complete the 31-hour requirement, they must be chosen from the list of OR courses and OR-Cognate courses, or by consent of the student’s faculty advisor.